matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 A collection of all the important constants.

-The majority of the constants are for the internal use but there are some of them that might be useful.
+The majority of the constants are for internal use but some of them might be useful.

 ### CheckoutErrors